jiffyclub/blog-posts/install-python-april-2013.md

 * [homebrew/science][homebrew-science]
 * [samueljohn/python][samueljohn-python]

 With those repos tapped you can install NumPy.
-I install it against [OpenBLAS][] to avoid [a SciPy issue][scipy-issue]:
+I compile it against [OpenBLAS][] to avoid [a SciPy issue][scipy-issue].
+Compiling OpenBLAS requires gfortran, which you can get via Homebrew:

+    brew install gfortran
     brew install numpy --with-openblas

 # SciPy

-[SciPy][] requires gfortran, which can be installed by Homebrew:

-    brew install gfortran
+And then you're ready for [SciPy][]:

     brew install scipy --with-openblas

 # matplotlib